glowkeeper/P3D/docs/labs/week1Session12024.md

 This module will not explore the intricacies of branching and merging, but you can investigate and use such mechanisms.

+## Unity Game Engine

+The [Unity](https://unity.com/) game engine and editor framework that gives you a system for designing and building interactive 2D and 3D applications and games.
+Unity allows you to create such environments using code and/or visual components you create in the editor, and you can export them to every major platform, including mobile and VR.

+During Programming for 3D, you will create a game.

 ## Exercise

 This session requires you to set up a [GitHub](https://github.com/) account (if you do not have one already) and create a GitHub repository to store the rest of your work on this module.
 You will also install [Unity](https://unity3d.com/unity/qa/lts-releases) and make the Unity project that you will use for your work on this module.
 Finally, you will integrate that Unity project with GitHub.